1. English

 Getting to Choquequirao

-Upon arriving in Cusco, the trailhead to Choquequirao can only be reached by charter bus or private vehicle.
-Trekking is the sole means of access to Choquequirao, and it’s no easy feat.
-It is highly recommended to hire a guide and a few pack mules to carry extra supplies.
+After arriving in Cusco, the trailhead to Choquequirao can only be reached by charter bus or private vehicle.
+Trekking is the only way to access to Choquequirao, and it’s no easy feat.
 The journey entails approximately 2 days of full hiking to reach the archaeological site, with a total of 4 days to complete the trip.
 The campsites along the route are well-maintained, offering facilities not commonly found on other Andean trails.
 Each campsite provides running water, showers, toilet blocks, and even small shops selling snacks and drinks.

 Best Time to Go to Choquequirao

 The best time for the Choquequirao trek is between May and September..
-WHY?
+WHY you may ask?
 Because is the the dry season and there is no rain.
 During the rainy season from October to April, the trail is often closed due to unsafe conditions and heavy rainfall.

 Difficulty of the Choquequirao Trek

-The Choquequirao trek is not suitable for the average hiker.
+The Choquequirao trek is considered difficult and not suitable for the average hiker.
 The trail involves a steep ascent from the valley floor to the crest of the mountains, passing through high cloud forests that conceal Choquequirao.

-To navigate the steep incline, the trail utilizes a series of zigzagging turns, although the ascent remains challenging.
+To navigate the steep incline, the trail utilizes a series of zigzagging turns.
 Fortunately, the final stretch of the trail leading to the stone gates of Choquequirao is relatively level.

-While the journey poses difficulties, setting foot on the fully restored central plaza of the site for the first time will undoubtedly affirm that the effort was worthwhile.
-Moreover, it’s highly likely that you’ll have the Choquequirao ruins to yourself, as few others will be present during your visit.
+While the journey poses its difficulties, setting foot on the fully restored central plaza of the site for the first time will undoubtedly affirm that the effort was worthwhile.
+It is highly likely that you’ll have the Choquequirao ruins to yourself, as few others will be present during your visit.

 averture to choquequirao